Company Health Check Logo

 • Tools (1 of 8)

-Consider how your tools and systems support efficient, effective day-to-day work: eg task management; project management; holidays; HR; internal comms...
+Consider how your tools and systems support efficient, effective day-to-day work: eg task/ticket management; project management; holidays; HR; internal comms etc.

-• Are the tools are thoughtfully chosen and adjusted to your company needs?
+• Do the tools enable people to do their job efficiently - are they thoughtfully chosen and adjusted to your company needs?
+Or are there tools that people complain about?

-• Is tools information and training such as ‘our preferred practice’ and ‘how to’ guides are easy to find, especially for newbies?
+• Is there good information and training on the tools - eg ‘our preferred practice’ and ‘how to’ guides are easy to find, especially for newbies?

-• Do you have a robust approach to let people try out new tools to improve efficiency while not winding up with unused licences - or a chaos of similar tooling?
+• Do you have a robust approach to let people try out new tools to improve efficiency while managing these so you don't waste money on unused licences (the right people have access at the right time) - or have a chaos of multiple similar tools (people don't know which to use)

 • Delivery Process (2 of 8)